 Sir Thomas Beecham quipped that the imposing sound of Dame Clara Butt could be heard on the other side of the English Channel (https://youtu.be/ZvbsOiENM34 ) She is heard here in the drinking song from Donizetti’s Lucrezia Borgia.
 Alright, she is indisputably an acquired taste – one that I have.
+Get past all the jokes about steroids and do listen to Madame Butt’s agility, unabashed use of the registers, including some very nice above the staff embellishments.

 Richard Strauss joked with the orchestra during the dress rehearsal of the premiere of Elektra: “Lauter!
 Lauter!
 Ich kann die Stimme von Frau Schumann-Heink noch hören!“